Delaware Company Registration

 D.I.Y.
 Guide: How to Register a Business in Delaware as a Non-U.S. Resident

-In Delaware, an LLC or Corporation is formed with the Delaware Division of Corporations, making Delaware your “domestic state.”
-Outside of your “domestic state” (in this case: Delaware), your Delaware LLC or Delaware Corporation will be considered a “foreign entity.”
-For example, if you form a corporation in Delaware and plan to do business in Pennsylvania, your company will be considered a Foreign Corporation in Pennsylvania.
+In Delaware, an LLC or Corporation is formed with the Delaware Division of Corporations.
+This makes Delaware your “domestic state.”
+Outside of your “domestic state” (Delaware), your Delaware LLC or Delaware corporation is considered a “foreign entity.”
+So, if you form a corporation in Delaware and plan to do business in Pennsylvania, your company will be considered a Foreign Corporation in Pennsylvania.

 1. Name Your Company